 The only problem you may encounter is the “time suck” factor where you’ve completely forgotten what you were originally searching for and you now have $250 worth of amazing pieces in your cart—whoops!

 No matter where you choose to shop, there are way more wonderful options than there have ever been before…and, hopefully, more in the future.
 Not only will you be making more careful and cruelty-free choices, but you’ll also become more mindful about how and where you want to spend your money.
 If you can support a local, vegan-friendly artist, store, or creator, all the better.

 That’s the great thing about knitting—you can alter a knitting pattern just as easily as you can a meal recipe, just substituting vegan options in place of any animal ingredients.
 Choosing a plant-based (or synthetic) yarn is not as difficult as it sounds.
 The only two things you need to consider are yarn weight and knitting gauge.

-Best yarns for a lightweight and airy texture that drape well (for shawls, thin blankets, berets, finely knit mittens, and socks):
+These are yarns that drape well (for shawls, thin blankets, berets, finely knit mittens, and socks):

-Best yarns for a heavyweight, sturdy texture that hold up well (for thicker sweaters, cozy socks, warm blankets, and everyday mittens and hats):
+These are yarns that hold up well (for thicker sweaters, cozy socks, warm blankets, and everyday mittens and hats):